wipfli/swisstopo-vector-hillshade/README.md

 ## Source Data

 Based on data from swisstopo.
-Usage terms see https://www.swisstopo.admin.ch/en/home/meta/conditions/geodata/ogd.html.
 See Downloads for links to the Swiss Map Raster maps.

 ### SMR100_LV95_GTON_Mosaic.tif: Gelbton (yellow tone)